rrad0812/pydocs/Admin tips and trcks/Migrating to a Custom User Model Mid-project in Django.md

 (venv)$ python manage.py runserver

 Lastly, navigate to the admin panel at http://localhost:8000/admin, log in as the superuser, and make sure that the data has been loaded successfully.

 Migration Process
 The migration process we're going to use assumes that:

 1. Your project doesn't have a custom user model yet.
 2. You've already created your database and migrated it.
 3. There are no pending migrations and all the existing migrations have been applied.
 4. You don't want to lose any data.
-Feedback

 If you're still in the development phase and the data in your database isn't important, you don't have to follow these steps.
 To migrate to a custom user model, you can simply wipe the database, delete all the migration files, and then follow the steps here.

 Before following along, please fully back up your database (and codebase).
 You should also try the steps on a staging branch/environment before moving to production.

 Migration Steps

 1. Point AUTH_USER_MODEL  to the default Django user in settings.py.

-2. Replace all User  references with AUTH_USER_MODEL  or get_user_model()
+2. Replace all User  references with AUTH_USER_MODEL  or get_user_model() accordingly.
-accordingly.

 3. Start a new Django app and register it in settings.py.
 4. Create an empty migration within the newly created app.
 5. Migrate the database, so the empty migration gets applied.
 6. Delete the empty migration file.
 7. Create a custom user model in the newly created app.
 8. Point DJANGO_USER_MODEL  to the custom user.
 9. Run makemigrations.

 Let's begin!

 Step 1
 To migrate to a custom user model we first need to get rid of all the direct User references.
 To do that, start by adding a new property named AUTH_USER_MODEL  in settings.py like so:

 # core/settings.py

 AUTH_USER_MODEL = 'auth.User'

 This property tells Django what user model to use.
 Since we don't have a custom user model yet we'll point it to the default Django user model.

 Step 2
 Next, go through your entire codebase and make sure to replace all User references with AUTH_USER_MODEL or get_user_model() accordingly:

-Feedback

 # todo/models.py